atrocore/atrocore/docs/en/administration/multilingualism.md

 To change the languages for which the multilingual fields must be filled (e.g. delete the previously defined locales, add new ones), also use the `Input Language List` setting.

-When turning off a certain language or completely removing the "Multi-Languages" module, the input field and its value will be removed both from the database and system interface.
+When turning off a certain language, the input field and its value will be removed both from the database and system interface.
 You will be notified about it with the following warning message:

 ![Warning](../../_assets/multilingualism/warning.jpg)

-If this language is turned on again or the module is re-installed, the input fields will be restored to the system interface, but with no data in them.
+If this language is turned on again, the input fields will be restored to the system interface, but with no data in them.
 So please, be careful with these actions.

-On the same "Multi-Languages" module configuration page, you can automatically update the layouts for all entities to include locale fields on the ones where the main multilingual field is already displayed.
+You can automatically update the layouts for all entities to include locale fields on the ones where the main multilingual field is already displayed.
 To do this, click the `Update Layouts` button and confirm your decision in the pop-up that appears:

 ![Update layouts](../../_assets/multilingualism/update-layouts.jpg)